Blog>Trade>Finance>How to read a financial statement

 How to read a profit and loss statement

-If you’re looking for how to read a profit and loss statement (P&L statement) or how to read an income statement, the first point to note is they are one and the same.
+If you're looking for how to read a profit and loss statement (P&L statement) or how to read an income statement, they are the same.
 The terms are used interchangeably.

 Your profit and loss statement outlines: